mikromolekula2002/Go_Telegram_Bot_Video_Downloader/README.md

 Tiktok - https://rapidapi.com/scraptik-api-scraptik-api-default/api/scraptik
 Instagram - https://rapidapi.com/arraybobo/api/instagram-scraper-2022

-And now you need to create a .env file in the root of the repository and add your tokens there.\n **EXAMPLE:**
+And now you need to create a .env file in the root of the repository and add your tokens there.

+**EXAMPLE:**
 #Token TG BOT
 Token= "your bot token here!"